RichardLi6/UsingCommandLine/docs/D-organizeFile.md

 # Organize Files

 !!! info
     These instructions are intended for windows users.

     These commands do may not work on external cloud drives (i.e., Google Drive, oneDrive, etc.).

+<b> Introduction</b>

-Embark on a journey to master the art of file organization using the Windows Command Prompt.
-This guide is designed to empower you with the knowledge to efficiently create, navigate, and manage directories and files.
+This guide is designed to teach you basic file organization skills using Windows command Prompt.
+You'll learn how to efficiently create, navigate, and manage directories and files.
 By mastering these command-line operations, you'll unlock a new level of proficiency, allowing you to streamline your workflows and keep your digital workspace organized and accessible.

+!!! tip
+    Maintain a structured folder hierarchy for better organization and ease of access.

 <b> 1.
 Open the Command Line</b>